-When I went on my Appalachian Trail thru-hike (which you can read about here), with stretches of up to seven days between town stops, carrying water treatment products was no longer an option but a necessity.
+When I went on my Appalachian Trail thru-hike, with stretches of up to seven days between town stops, carrying water treatment products was no longer an option but a necessity.
 There were hikers who chose to play Russian roulette with their untreated drinking water, but, like most, I preferred to purify rather than puke (etc.).

 Along the way, I tried a number of purification methods, which I'll share with you here, along with some I haven't used.

 You've been hiking for hours.
 It's hot and dry and, boy, are you thirsty.
 And, lo and behold, the most beautiful, clear, babbling brook presents itself.
 So why not simply drop to your knees, cup your hands and drink?

 Well, if bloating, diarrhea, headache, vomiting, flatulence, cramping, and a fever rolled into one miserable ailment sounds like fun to you, go for it.
 Take your chances and perhaps you'll be just fine.
 You'll find out for sure in about seven to twenty-one days.